friari/cooking_for_two/README.md

 Our aim is to ultimately include the recipes into different hashes for each branch.
 This is how we envisioned it.
 ![a relative link](docs/hash_recipes.jpg)

-As this was happening, we were uploading our plans to a shared Trello board we created
+As all this was happening, we were uploading our plans to a shared Trello board we created
 ![a relative link](docs/trello.jpg)

 as well as keeping up constant communication via Slack.